 Travel to the venue- ‘But I haven’t even got on the bus yet’.

 ‘Travel to the venue’ describes how participant’s felt about the practical considerations of getting to a group SMP.
-Participant 5 spoke about travelling to a venue as a potential barrier of attendance:
+Patricia spoke about travelling to a venue as a potential barrier of attendance:

 “Erm, where it is, you know, it is purely local factors that would determine if people would go…..how easy it is to get to.
 Transport of course would be a big problem.
 It can’t obviously provide transport as that would be expensive so it has to use public transport but has to be convenient transport”